jscrane/uC-Makefile/docs/README.md

 Targets are in lowercase.

 - all: default target, compiles and links sketch
+- upload: uploads compiled sketch using bootloader
+- program: programs sketch using external programmer
+- erase: erases and programs sketch using external programmer
+- bootloader: burns the bootloader using external programmer
-- upload
+- build-summary
+- term: starts terminal on `SERIAL_PORT`
+- version: prints core version
 - clean
 - path
-- build-summary
+- build-variables
-- version: prints core version
-- term: starts terminal on `SERIAL_PORT`

 ### Platform-specific
 - [avr and attiny](avr.md)